petrihakkinen/ace-forth/README.md

 `--eliminate-unused-words`: Automatically remove words that are not used anywhere in your program.

 `--small-literals`: Reduce the size of byte sized literals.
 Normally every literal takes 4 bytes in compiled code.
 With this option byte sized literals can be encoded in 3 bytes.
 This option does nothing when compiling to machine code.

+`--tail-call`: (machine code only) In the generated machine code, replace CALL followed by RET instruction with JP instruction when possible.

 `--optimize`: Enables all of the above optimizations.